 Benefits of joining the national system of MPAs, which are expected to increase over time as the system matures, include a facilitated means to work with other MPAs in the region, and nationally on issues of common conservation concern; fostering greater public and international recognition of MPAs, MPA programs, and the resources they protect; priority in the receipt of available training and technical support, MPA partnership grants with the National Fish and Wildlife Foundation, cooperative project participation, and other support for cross-cutting needs; and the opportunity to influence Federal and regional ocean conservation and management initiatives (such as integrated ocean observing systems, systematic monitoring and evaluation, targeted outreach to key user groups, and helping to identify and address MPA research needs).
 In addition, the national system provides a forum for coordinated regional planning about place-based conservation priorities that does not otherwise exist.

-Joining the national system does not restrict or require changes affecting the designation process for new MPAs or management and modification of existing MPAs.
+Joining the national system does not restrict or require changes affecting the designation process for new MPAs or management and modification of Start Printed Page 6120existing MPAs.
 It does not bring State, territorial or local sites under Federal authority.
 It does not establish new regulatory authority or interfere with the exercise of existing agency authorities.
 The national system is a mechanism to foster greater collaboration among participating MPA sites and programs to enhance stewardship in the marine waters of the United States.

 The Framework describes a nomination process to allow existing MPAs that meet the entry criteria to become part of the system.

 There are four entry criteria for existing MPAs to join the national system, including one that applies only to cultural heritage.
 Sites that meet all pertinent criteria are eligible for the national system.

 1. Meets the definition of an MPA as defined in the Framework.